torvalds/linux/Documentation/networking/gtp.rst

 to handle the tunnel establishment, authentication etc. and only the data plane is accelerated inside the kernel.

-Don't be confused by terminology:  The GTP User Plane goes through kernel accelerated path, while the GTP Control Plane goes to Userspace :)
+Don't be confused by termianallogy:  The GTP User Plane goes through kernel accelerated path, while the GTP Control Plane goes to Userspace :)